luminati-io/Amazon-popular-books-dataset/README.md

 # Amazon-popular-books-dataset
 A Github dataset of the most reviewed and best-selling books on Amazon.
-This Amazon dataset contains 2269 [best-selling](https://www.amazon.com/b/?ie=UTF8&node=16857165011&ref_=sv_b_3) books.
+This Amazon dataset contains more than 190,000 best-selling books.
 Each book title on this Amazon dataset has gained 10,000 reader reviews or more, making them stand out as the most popular books available.

 <h2>Key data points included in this free dataset:</h2>